-Volunteering in the RFS
+Volunteering in the RFSQ

 The purpose of rural fire brigades is to operate in areas not covered by Queensland Fire and Rescue Service’s urban (town) service.